Jan de Zwaan

 During 1966, he formed a four-piece band called ‘Black Cat Circle’, which ventured into rhythm and blues territory.
 With Dan Gillespie (harp/vocals), Lance Scott (bass), and Peter Miles (drums), Jan played up a storm, becoming very popular at venues such as The Red Orb.

-I shot these pictures while they were rehearsing at a tiny cottage which was down at river level, at the base of twenty-five metre sheer cliffs at Kangaroo Point.
+I shot these pictures while they were rehearsing at a tiny cottage which was down at the base of a twenty-five metre sheer cliff at Kangaroo Point, right on the edge of the beautiful Brisbane River.
 Getting down to the cottage was precarious going, getting back up was most arduous.
 I didn’t ask about how they shifted their instruments, particularly the drum kit!

 By April 1967, the band had a new line-up composed of Jan (guitar/vocals), Terry Hannagan (guitar/vocals), Bob Dames, of Purple Hearts fame (bass), and Peter Miles (drums).